masteusz/simple_face_service/README.md

 The detector itself isn't perfect, but is pretty good.
 It also allows for some precision/recall tuning thanks to confidence setting.

+I also tried to make service to integrate easily with Helm/Helmsman config for automated deployment in K8s.
 ## Installation

 ### Docker